CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/scriptingsystem_part2_EN/scriptingsystem_part2_EN.rst

    Device properties can be conveniently inserted via the context menu of the :guilabel:`Message` field (right-click with the mouse).

+If you select the message type :guilabel:`Debug / Trace`, the message is only output when the debug mode is active.
+This way you can activate additional log output for debugging your scripts that do not appear when the script is executed normally.

 Clear Event Log
 ~~~~~~~~~~~~~~~~~